Thai red duck curry, a perfectly cooked rosy pink duck breast in sweet, spicy, sour, and salty red curry sauce tempered with coconut milk.

 Can I cook the duck so that it is not pink?

 Yes!
-It is your dinner, I am not one of those cooks that tells you what you should like.
+It is your dinner, I am not one of those cooks who tells you what you should like.

 You can continue to cook the duck further, and these are the temperatures to aim for after resting.
 Your duck breast will continue to cook on another 5°C as it rests.